Château de Chamirey - Mercurey 1er Cru Clos l'Evêque 2021

 About the estate:

-Owned by the Devillard family, this iconic estate developed its wine-growing business in the 1930s, under the leadership of the Marquis de Jouennes.
-His heirs, Bertrand Devillard and his children Amaury and Aurore, now run a vast 37-hectare vineyard.
+Owned by the Devillard family, this iconic estate began its winemaking operations in the 1930s under the leadership of the Marquis de Jouennes.
+His heirs, Bertrand Devillard and his children Amaury and Aurore, now manage a vast 37-hectare vineyard.

 Robert Parker - Wine Advocate